PerfectlySoft/PerfectDocs/guide/StORM-MySQL.md

 ### A note about protecting from SQL Injection attacks

-StORM does it's best to protect your data from SQL Injection attacks by parameterizing values.
+StORM does its best to protect your data from SQL injection attacks by parameterizing values.

-However in some methods it is possible to specify raw data or SQL query components so it is important to take care to validate ALL incoming data prior to use in a SQL context.
+However in some methods it is possible to specify raw data or SQL query components, so it is important to take care to validate *all* incoming data prior to use in a SQL context.

 ## Creating a connection to your database